25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 - CodeDeploy can be chained into CodePipeline and use artifacts from there
 - CodeDeploy can re-use existing setup tools, works with any application, auto scaling integration
 - Note: Blue / Green only works with EC2 instances (not on premise)
-- Support for AWS Lambda deployments (we’ll see this later)
+- Support for AWS Lambda deployments (we'll see this later)
 - CodeDeploy does not provision resources

 ### AWS CodeDeploy Primary Components